-We are a signatory to the 2019 concordat to support research integrity (PDF, 275KB).
+We are a signatory to the 2019 concordat to support research integrity.
 It outlines five important commitments that those engaged in research can make to help maintain the highest standards of rigour and integrity.
 It also makes a clear statement about the responsibilities of researchers, employers and funders of research.

 As a signatory to the concordat, we have produced an annual narrative statement on research integrity for the year to 31 March 2020 (PDF, 184KB).